Book of Dreams

 Book of Dreams is the tenth studio album by Steve Miller Band.
 The album was released in May 1977 on Capitol Records in the United States, Canada and Japan and by Mercury Records in Europe.
 Three singles were released from the album in 1977 with the first single, "Jet Airliner", being the most successful.

 The album peaked in the top 10 of the trade charts in four countries, including Canada where the album topped RPM magazine's 100 Albums chart.
-The album has gone on to become one of the group's most successful studio albums.
+The album has gone on to become one of the group's most successful studio outings.

 Recording and production

-The songs on Book of Dreams were recorded at CBS Studios in San Francisco, California; the basic tracks were recorded at the same time as the basic tracks for Fly Like an Eagle.
+The songs on Book of Dreams were recorded at CBS Studios in San Francisco, California; the basic tracks were recorded at the same time as the basic tracks for the Steve Miller Band's 1976 album Fly Like an Eagle.
 The sessions were produced by the group's leader, Steve Miller, who had been producing the group's albums since Number 5 in 1970.
 John Palladino was the album's executive producer and the recording engineer was Mike Fusaro.
 The recordings were later mixed by Jim Gains with assistance from Win Kutz and were mastered by Ken Perry.